Zulu-Inuoe/jzon/README.md

 You call `jzon:stringify` with a reasonably standard CL object and you should get reasonable JSON.

 * No custom data structures or accessors required
-* No worrying about key case auto conversion or hyphens/underscores being converted.
+* No worrying about key case auto conversion on strings, nor or hyphens/underscores replacement on symbols.
 * No worrying about what package symbols are interned in (no symbols).
 * No worrying about dynamic variables affecting a parse as in cl-json, jonathan, jsown.
 Everything affecting `jzon:parse` is given at the call-site.

 `jzon:parse` also accepts either a string, octet vector, stream, or pathname for simpler usage over libraries requiring one or the other, or having separate parse functions.

-Finally, all public API's strive to have good defaults so things 'Just Work'.
+Finally, all public API's strive to have reasonable defaults so things 'Just Work'.

 ## Performance